 Modernisation of the Saane Viaduct and dual-track expansion of the Mauss–Gümmenen section

 Since 1901, the Saane Viaduct has straddled the River Saane and the wide valley plane.
 It is one of BLS’s most spectacular listed structures.
-The company wants to adapt the viaduct to modern-day requirements and preserve its history by comprehensively modernising it.
-In addition, BLS is planning to expand the entire section between Mauss and Gümmenen to two tracks.
+The company adapts the viaduct to modern-day requirements and preserves its history by comprehensively modernising it.
+In addition, BLS expands the entire viaduct to two tracks.

 An architectural monument of national importance

 The 400-metre-long structure comprises a viaduct made of natural stone and a steel-frame bridge that cross the valley floor and the River Saane.
 The Gümmenen side also features a 450-metre-long dam.

 The viaduct stands as testimony to the developments in industry and transport technology at the close of the nineteenth century, and is catalogued as a listed structure in the canton of Bern’s architectural inventory.
 As a significant element in the landscape of Saanetal, the entire viaduct is a monument of national importance and great historical and cultural significance.

 To ensure that, among other things, the dual-track expansion does not negatively impact the viaduct’s aesthetic value, BLS has worked with the Federal Commission for Monument Preservation (FCMP) and the Federal Commission for the Protection of Nature and Cultural Heritage (FCNC) to determine the framework conditions.
 The best version was then selected as part of a commissioned study.